Join Our Initiative Browse the Datasets Contribute a New Dataset

 The specification attempts to be minimally sufficient, to impose just enough constraints to meet our goals for cataloged datasets.

-The specification is adapted from the Hugging Face Dataset Card, with a few extensions for clearer provenance and governance.
+- The metadata fields and concepts defined for Hugging Face Dataset Cards, with a few extensions and clarifications for our provenance and governance purposes.

-- Common Crawl Foundation - work on provenance tracking, multilingual data, etc.
+- Common Crawl Foundation’s current work on provenance tracking, multilingual data, etc.

-- Coalition for Secure AI - e.g., software supply chain is a growing security concern.
+- Coalition for Secure AI has a work group on software supply chain security concerns.

-Most of the details are captured in the dataset card that every version of a dataset carries (e.g., after various stages of processing).
+The metadata are captured in the dataset card that every version of a dataset carries, including after various stages of processing.

 Let’s begin.

-To promote fully-traceable provenance and governance, for all data within the dataset, you must affirm that you are either (a) the owner of the dataset or (b) you have rights from the owner of the data that enables you to provide it to anyone under the CDLA Permissive 2.0 license; for example, you have been granted permission by the owner to act on their behalf with respect to the data and enable others to use it without restriction.
+First, to promote fully-traceable provenance and governance, for all data within the dataset, the owner must affirm that they are either (a) the owner of the dataset or (b) you have rights from the owner of the data that enables the dataset to be provided to anyone under the CDLA Permissive 2.0 license.
+For example, this dataset owner has been granted permission by the source data owners to act on their behalf with respect to enabling others to use it without restriction.

 Dataset Hosting